BenderScript/envoybigbook/README.md

 # Envoy Proxy Big Book of Examples

 I had a dream!
 I tried to understand Kubernetes/Istio's data plane in detail...unsuccessfully.
-Every time I would ask a detailed question the answer would inevitably be "oh, this is done by Envoy and IPTables, but I do not know the details".
+Every time I would ask a deeper question the answer would inevitably be "oh, this is done by Envoy and IPTables, but I do not know what goes under the hood".

-Therefore it became clear that understanding Envoy and the IPTables associated with each proxy scenario.
+Therefore it became clear that understanding Envoy and the IPTables associated with each proxy scenario was key to understanding data plane and provisioning in Kubernetes.
+During this journey it dawned on me how amazing is Envoy Proxy.

 I decide to compile each example as best as I could to help others going through the same pains since documentation is very fragmented and at times conflicting.

 ## 1. Examples: